ESCOMP/CTSM/doc/source/tech_note/BVOCs/CLM50_Tech_Note_BVOCs.rst

 et al. (2008) updated this scheme in CLM4 based on Guenther et al.
 (2006).
 The current version was implemented in CLM4.5 and is based on MEGAN2.1 discussed in detail in Guenther et al. (2012).
-This update of MEGAN incorporates four main features: expansion to 147 chemical compounds the treatment of the light-dependent fraction (LDF) for each compound inclusion of the inhibition of isoprene emission by atmospheric CO\ :sub:`2` and emission factors mapped to the specific PFTs of the CLM.
+This update of MEGAN incorporates four main features: 1) expansion to 147 chemical compounds, 2) the treatment of the light-dependent fraction (LDF) for each compound, 3) inclusion of the inhibition of isoprene emission by atmospheric CO\ :sub:`2` and
+4) emission factors mapped to the specific PFTs of the CLM.

-MEGAN2.1 now describes the emissions of speciated monoterpenes, sesquiterpenes, oxygenated VOC as well as isoprene.
+MEGAN2.1 now describes the emissions of speciated monoterpenes, sesquiterpenes, oxygenated VOCs as well as isoprene.
 A flexible scheme has been implemented in the CLM to specify a subset of emissions.
 This allows for additional flexibility in grouping chemical compounds to form the lumped species frequently used in atmospheric chemistry.
-The mapping or grouping are therefore defined through a namelist parameter in drv\_flds\_in, e.g. megan\_specifier = ’ISOP = isoprene’, ’BIGALK = pentane + hexane + heptane + tricyclene’.
+The mapping or grouping is therefore defined through a namelist parameter in drv\_flds\_in, e.g. megan\_specifier = ’ISOP = isoprene’, ’BIGALK = pentane + hexane + heptane + tricyclene’.